NACAGA/Authentication-Micro-Service/README.md

 ### Testing

 To run the tests, run the following command inside of the root directory.
-This doesn't yet work inside of docker compose.

 ```bash
 [ ! -f .env ] || export $(grep -v '^#' .env | xargs)